 TIAMSA welcomes the establishment of sub-committees as they are a great way of exploring specific themes or providing local access to art market studies!
 There are many possibilities for activities (gatherings, field trips, lectures, seminars, etc.) and many sensible approaches (regular or irregular gatherings, larger or smaller groups, etc.).
-The TIAMSA board takes a very liberal approach to sub-committees, so their programming is really up to those who run them.
-TIAMSA is happy to provide an individual web-page for each sub-committee and to circulate planned events through its blog.
+The TIAMSA board takes a very liberal approach to sub-committees, so their programming is up to those who run them – provided of course that these activities are in line with the aims of our association.
+TIAMSA is happy to circulate planned events through its blog.

 Below is a list of the sub-committees that have already been proposed or established.
 We invite you to contact the named individuals if you want to join or get involved (click the names to open an e-mail link).
 As a rule, Sub-Committees’ events should only be open to TIAMSA members or those who are seriously considering becoming one.